 When deciding whether to create a live script or function, it is important to note several unsupported features in the Live Editor:

-.m).
-You then can use the classes in your live
+can use the classes in your live scripts or functions.

 Editor preferences — The Live Editor ignores most Editor preferences, including custom keyboard shortcuts and Emacs-style keyboard shortcuts.